cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/02-concepts.md

 The `08-wasm`'s `ClientState` data structure contains three fields:

 - `Data` contains the bytes of the Protobuf-encoded client state of the underlying light client implemented as a Wasm contract.
 For example, if the Wasm light client contract implements the GRANDPA light client algorithm, then `Data` will contain the bytes for a [GRANDPA client state](https://github.com/ComposableFi/composable-ibc/blob/02ce69e2843e7986febdcf795f69a757ce569272/light-clients/ics10-grandpa/src/proto/grandpa.proto#L35-L60).
-- `CodeHash` is the sha256 hash of the Wasm contract's byte code.
+- `Checksum` is the sha256 hash of the Wasm contract's byte code.
 This hash is used as an identifier to call the right contract.
 - `LatestHeight` is the latest height of the counterparty state machine (i.e. the height of the blockchain), whose consensus state the light client tracks.

 ```go